 Crochet cowl with buttons – an easy way to get your cowl on and off with each use.
 The beauty of this braided cowl pattern is that the added buttons are at the back.

-These buttons helps with the ease of using this cowl.
+These buttons help with the ease of using this cowl.
 You could even button it up for a double layer around your neck.

 This easy crochet cowl with buttons comes in three different sizes.
 There is the option to make yours into a shorter or longer version.